Automating image builds using Jenkins and Packer

 . -

-Create a service account and pass its ID to the environment variable using the following commands:
+Create a service account and provide its ID to the environment variable using these commands:

 yc iam service-account create --name <username> yc iam key create --service-account-name <username> -o <username.json> SERVICE_ACCOUNT_ID=$(yc iam service-account get --name <username> --format json | jq -r .id)